GCP IAM Permissions: Update and Manage User Permissions

-There are many ways to use the Google Cloud CLI tool to script common activities.
-In this guide, we show how to assign roles to a new user and add them to a group.
+Learn how to use the Google Cloud CLI to script tasks like assigning roles to a new user and adding them to a group.

 Patrick Londa